oSharpey/cyber-obsidian/year-3/dsac/Graph Algorithms.md

 - The MST (or MSTs) found by Kruskal's algorithm is the collection of edges that connect all vertices (or as many as possible) with the minimum total edge weight.
 - Kruskal's algorithm adds edges to the MST (or Minimum Spanning Forest), starting with the edges with the lowest edge weights.
 - Edges that would create a cycle are not added to the MST.
 These are the red blinking lines in the animation above.
-- Kruskal's algorithm checks all edges in the graph, but the animation above is made to stop when the MST or Minimum Spanning forest is completed, so that you don't have to wait for the longest edges to be checked.
+- Kruskal's algorithm checks all edges in the graph

+### How it works
+1. Sort the edges in the graph from the lowest to the highest edge weight.
+2. For each edge, starting with the one with the lowest edge weight:
+    1. Will this edge create a cycle in the current MST?
+        - If no: Add the edge as an MST edge.
+-